dffischer/pkgrepotools/graph-templates.md

 ## SYNOPSIS

-`graph-template`
+`graph-template` [files]

 ## DESCRIPTION

-This program will search for all PKGBUILDs and \*.template files, look up which templates they include and output this relation in graphiz' dot format.
+This program will look up which templates the given files include and output this relation in graphiz' dot format.

 Templates, recognized by their file extension are colored gray.

+If no files are given, all files names PKGBUILD or ending with .template will be considered instead.

 ## BUGS